Food packaging: Recycling of food packaging

 Food packaging is created through the use of a wide variety of plastics and metals, papers, and glass materials.
-Recycling these products differs from the act of literally reusing them because the recycling process has its own algorithm which includes collecting, sourcing, processing, manufacturing and marketing these products.
-According to the Environmental Protection Agency of the United States, the recycling rate has been steadily on the rise, with data reporting that in 2005 40% of the food packaging and containers that were created were recycled.
+Recycling these products differs from the act of literally reusing them because the recycling process has its own algorithm, which includes collecting, sourcing, processing, manufacturing and marketing these products.
+According to the Environmental Protection Agency of the United States, the recycling rate has been steadily on the rise, with data reporting that, in 2018, the recycling rate of generated packaging and containers was 53.9 percent.

+Recycling rates for glass and metal packaging fluctuate considerably based on regional infrastructure, collection methods, and public engagement.
+In the European Union, glass packaging attains an average recycling rate of approximately 80%.
+Conversely, the United States exhibits a lower glass recycling rate of roughly 31%, mainly due to contamination and inadequate sorting capabilities.
+Metal packaging, especially aluminum and steel, typically has superior recycling efficiency.
+In the EU, aluminum beverage cans achieve recycling rates of approximately 76%.
+Both materials exhibit superior recycling rates and quality in comparison to plastic and paper.

 The product's quality and safety are the package's most important responsibility.
-However, there have been growing demands for packaging to be designed, manufactured, consumed, and recycled in a more sustainable fashion due to the increasing pollution connected with packaging and food wastes.
+However, there have been growing demands for packaging to be designed, manufactured, consumed, and recycled in a more sustainable fashion due to the increasing pollution connected with packaging and food waste.
 It has been estimated that only 10.33% of all municipal solid waste (MSW), which makes up to 30.3% of the total waste, is recycled into new products globally.

 However, depending on the level of packaging and the materials that are being used during their manufacturing, the end-of-life of a package may differ completely.
 Despite the fact that a recycling process is usually the desired path, lots of complications may lead to less sustainable destines.